 Occasionally I find or create resources that I think may be helpful to others.
 Links to the resources are included below.

 I created this program to convert SIC codes to any of the Fama French industries listed on Ken French's site.
 I'm sure everyone has those obnoxious lines of code to do this somewhere, but this should save you some space in your .do files.
-You can install the program directly from Stata using ssc install sicff, or you can download a .zip file that contains the .ado file as well as the help file for the program.REGHDFE
+You can install the program directly from Stata using ssc install sicff, or you can download this .zip file that contains the .ado file as well as the help file for the program.GTOOLS

 Created by Sergio Correia, this is "a Stata package that runs linear and instrumental-variable regressions with many levels of fixed effects, by implementing the estimator of Correia (2015)".
 This package is incredibly useful when estimating multiple fixed effects, multi-way clustering, and more.
 Install this program directly by running ssc install reghdfe from the Stata command prompt.
-See here for more information.FASTREG
+See here for more information.PARALLEL

 Created by Paul Geertsema, this program will assist you in running many small regressions (think rolling regressions).
 Stata's default method is orders of magnitude slower when the number of regressions is large.
 See his paper on SSRN for an explanation of the code.
 There is unfortunately no help file, but here is the .ado file.